Klazomenai: Mythology

-Ancient times
+History

+Iron Age

 Though not in existence before the arrival of the Ionians in Asia, its original founders were largely settlers from Phlius and Cleonae.
 It stood originally near Limantepe; but the inhabitants, alarmed by the encroachments of the Persians, moved to the Karantina island of the bay, and established their city there.

 Clazomenae was attacked by the Lydian king Alyattes in the 6th century.

+Classical Age

 During the 5th century it was for some time subject to the Athenians, but about the middle of the Peloponnesian War (412 BC) it revolted.
 After a brief resistance, however, it again acknowledged the Athenian supremacy, and repelled a Lacedaemonian attack.
 In 387 BC Klazomenai and other cities in Asia were taken over by Persia, but the city continued to issue its own coins.

 The philosopher Anaxagoras (c.
 510 – 428 BC), often styled "Anaxagoras of Clazomenae", was born in Clazomenae, as was the earlier philosopher Hermotimus of Clazomenae.

 Herodotos of Klazomenai was the first Clazomenian Olympic winner, his victory being in the boys foot-race.
 The Clazomenians dedicated a statue of him at Olympia, Greece.

 Scopelian or Skopelianos of Clazomenae (Σκοπελιανός), was an ancient Greek sophist.

+Roman period

 Under the Romans, Clazomenae was included in the province of Asia, and enjoyed an immunity from taxation.

-Clazomenae early became a Christian bishopric.
+Clazomenae became a Christian bishopric early.
 Its bishop, Eusebius took part in the Council of Ephesus in 431 and the Council of Chalcedon in 451.
 Another, Macarius, participated in the Council of Constantinople (869), which is seen within the Catholic Church as the eighth ecumenical council.
 Although still documented at the end of the 14th century, it is no longer a residential bishopric.
 Accordingly, Clazomenae is today listed by the Catholic Church as a titular see.